mocobeta/embcli/packages/embcli-cohere/README.md

 Score: 0.41594965013771756, Document ID: 46, Text: Bandit: Bandit is a mischievous cat, often with mask-like markings, always on the lookout for his next playful heist of a toy or treat.
 He is clever and energetic, loving to chase and pounce.
 Despite his roguish name, Bandit is a loving companion who enjoys a good cuddle after his adventures.
 Score: 0.41532520111462273, Document ID: 28, Text: Loki: Loki is a mischievous and clever cat, always finding new ways to entertain himself, sometimes at his humans' expense.
 He is a master of stealth and surprise attacks on toys.
 Despite his playful trickery, Loki is incredibly charming and affectionate, easily winning hearts with his roguish appeal.
 Score: 0.4081888584294111, Document ID: 50, Text: Dexter: Dexter is a clever and sometimes quirky cat, always up to something interesting.
 He might have a fascination with running water or a particular toy he carries everywhere.
 Dexter is highly intelligent and enjoys interactive play, keeping his humans entertained with his unique personality and amusing antics, a truly engaging companion.

+# multilingual search
+emb search -m embed-v4 -c catcafe -q "一番のいたずら者は誰?"
+Found 5 results:
+Score: 0.4211751179260085, Document ID: 46, Text: Bandit: Bandit is a mischievous cat, often with mask-like markings, always on the lookout for his next playful heist of a toy or treat.
+He is clever and energetic, loving to chase and pounce.
+Despite his roguish name, Bandit is a loving companion who enjoys a good cuddle after his adventures.
+Score: 0.41704963047944504, Document ID: 28, Text: Loki: Loki is a mischievous and clever cat, always finding new ways to entertain himself, sometimes at his humans' expense.
+He is a master of stealth and surprise attacks on toys.
+Despite his playful trickery, Loki is incredibly charming and affectionate, easily winning hearts with his roguish appeal.
+Score: 0.3999017194050878, Document ID: 76, Text: Frankie: Frankie is a boisterous and playful cat, full of charm and mischief.
+He loves to zoom around the house and engage in energetic play sessions, especially with crinkly toys.
+Frankie is also very affectionate, often seeking out his humans for cuddles and purrs after his bursts of energy, a fun-loving friend.
+Score: 0.3997923784831019, Document ID: 97, Text: Alfie: Alfie is a cheerful and mischievous little cat, always getting into playful trouble with a charming innocence.
+He loves exploring small spaces and batting at dangling objects.
+Alfie is incredibly affectionate, quick to purr and eager for cuddles, a delightful bundle of joy and entertainment for his humans.
+Score: 0.3969699024640684, Document ID: 24, Text: Gizmo: Gizmo is an endearingly quirky cat, full of curious habits and playful antics.
+He might bat at imaginary foes or carry his favorite small toy everywhere.
+Gizmo is incredibly entertaining and loves attention, often performing his unique tricks for his amused human audience, always bringing a smile.
 ```

 ## Development